Systems for ground testing and development of Spacecraft & Components inside or outside of vacuum chambers

 NASA James Webb Space Telescope (JWST) :

-James Webb Space Telescope Pathfinder Dynamics Testing Gets Vibration Reduction with Minus K’s Negative-Stiffness Vibration Isolators
+NASA’s James Webb Space Telescope Hanging Out In A Vibration-Isolating "Hammock" Supported By Minus K's Negative-Stiffness Vibration Isolators

 The James Webb Space Telescope is the scientific successor to NASA's Hubble Space Telescope.
 It will be the most powerful space telescope ever built.
 Unlike Hubble’s single monolithic primary mirror, JWST’s primary mirror is made up of 18 individual, adjustable segments that will be aligned in space.
 The JWST is planned to be launched from Arianespace's ELA-3 launch complex at European Spaceport located near Kourou, French Guiana. in 2018 aboard an Ariane 5 launch vehicle.
 Webb is an international project led by NASA with its partners, the European Space Agency and the Canadian Space Agency.